Arabian Gulf rugby union team

 The Arabian Gulf rugby union team was a combined team of players that represented the countries of the Gulf Cooperation Council in international rugby union competitions.
 The team competed in international matches between 1993 and 2010, and was governed by the Arabian Gulf Rugby Football Union (AGRFU).
 Associate members were Egypt, Lebanon and Jordan.

+The Arabian Gulf participated in the 1999 RWC qualifiers, where they beat, Botswana, Zambia and Tunisia to qualify for the next round of competition, losing somewhat controversially to the Kenyan National team in Nairobi.

+In 2002 The Gulf team played in a tournament in Colombo versus the Sri Lankan national team as well as Japan, comfortably beating the Lankan team but struggled against the growing power of the Japanese team, which went on to beat many top tier nations.

+In 2003 The Gulf team played in the Asian Championships in Bangkok Thailand, where they beat Malaysia and Singapore but lost narrowly to the Thai national team in the Final.
+The following year, now under the spiritual guidance of Captain Nigel Palmer, they played in the Cobra 10s tournament in Kuala Lumpur beating HK, Singapore and Malaysia but lost by 3 points to South Africa in the Final.

-The Arabian Gulf participated in the highest tier of the inaugural 2008 Asian Five Nations alongside Korea, Japan, Hong Kong and Kazakhstan.
+The highest tier of the inaugural 2008 Asian Five Nations alongside Korea, Japan, Hong Kong and Kazakhstan.
 After losing all four of their matches and subsequently finishing last, the team was relegated to Division One for the 2009 tournament.
 The team proceeded to win Division One in 2009, securing promotion to the Asian Five Nations for 2010.

+In 2007 Palmer and his loyal henchmen, William Wood and Paul Manders formed the AGRFU Veterans team, the “Gulf Legends” which they set up to make space to allow aging Gulf vets to continue entertaining their loyal fan base.
+Each year since then “The Leg’Ends” (as they are globally known) have played with modicum’s of success in the Dubai rugby 7s tournament and their annual Easter tours, winning hearts and minds and contributing to the local economies.

 However, on 16 January 2009, the sport's international governing body, the International Rugby Board (IRB), announced that the AGRFU – and the combined Arabian Gulf team – would be split into separate national entities and cease to exist by the end of 2010.
 The first new union to be formed was that of the UAE, which became a full IRB member in November 2012.

 The team's final tournament before the breakup was the 2010 Asian Five Nations, which doubled as the final stage of Asian qualification for the 2011 Rugby World Cup.
 The Arabian Gulf team won two of their four matches, including a 21–19 win in their final match in history at The Sevens in Dubai against Korea.